YosubShin/koa/docs/ML_GUIDE.md

 # Machine Learning on KOA: Fine-Tuning & Evaluation Guide

-This guide covers the complete workflow for fine-tuning and evaluating language models on the KOA HPC cluster.
+This guide covers the complete workflow for training and evaluating language models on the KOA HPC cluster.
 The system is inspired by [oumi](https://github.com/oumi-ai/oumi), [VLMEvalKit](https://github.com/open-compass/VLMEvalKit), and [Tinker Cookbook](https://github.com/ThinkingMachinesLab/tinker-cookbook).

 ## System Overview